x64x6a/ctf-writeups/PlaidCTF_2021/pwnable/plaidflix/README.md

 ## Libc leak

 To obtain a libc leak, we did something similar to the heap leak, except we filled the corresponding tcache bin.
 We added 8 friends, shared a new movie with the 8th friend, and then removed all 8 friends.
 After the first 7 friends are freed, the corresponding tcache bin will be filled, so that when the 8th friend is freed, it will be sent to an unsorted bin.
-We then forced this this chunk to be sorted into a small bin by adding a new friend of another size.
+We then forced this chunk to be sorted into a small bin by adding a new friend of another size.

 Now that the 8th friend is in a small bin, it's forward pointer is a pointer to somewhere in libc.
-On ubuntu 20.04, this chunk could remain in the unsorted bin to have a valid libc address, but the challenge was running on ubuntu 20.10 and did not have libc address when it was in the unsorted bin.
+On Ubuntu 20.04, this chunk could remain in the unsorted bin to have a valid libc address, but the challenge was running on ubuntu 20.10 and did not have a libc address when it was in the unsorted bin.

 We then show that movie and obtain a libc leak to use in our future exploit chain.